jdharrisnz/datorama-d3-data-bars-table/README.md

 ```

 ### Change the colour of the bars for each individual metric
-Use the same CSS as above, but change the selector to `rect.metric0` depending on the index of the measurement you want to change.
+Use the same CSS as above, but change the selector to `rect.metric0`, `rect.metric1`, etc., according to the index of the measurement you want to change.

 ## Set up and Dependencies